About

 Welcome!

 I am an Assistant Professor in the Center for International Studies at El Colegio de México (Colmex).
-Since January 2023, I also serve as the Editor-in-Chief of the academic journal Foro Internacional.
+Since January 2023, I have served as the Editor-in-Chief of the academic journal Foro Internacional.
 I earned a Ph.D. in Government from Cornell University.
 Prior to joining the faculty at Colmex, I held positions as an Academy Scholar at the Harvard Academy for International and Area Studies and as an Assistant Professor of Politics at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City.

 Per capita municipal tax revenues, 1945